 Region Specific Pages

-Facebook seems to be trialing this from their Marketing page.
-You can see this by clicking on the tog on the right and you’ll see the option to “switch region”.
+Facebook seems to be trialling this from their Marketing page.
+You can see this by clicking on the tog on the right, and you'll see the option to "switch region".

-Unfortunately Facebook hasn’t released any information on this, so it isn’t known when (and if) this feature will become available.
-For more information, see this Simply Zesty article.
+Unfortunately, Facebook hasn't released any information on this, so it isn't known when (and if) this feature will become available.

 Do you think these are welcome features?
 Have you had a chance to use them yet?
 Let me know in the comments below!